Just Education Policy Institute 2026

 Eligibility

 We will be particularly targeting admissions towards applicants who demonstrate a commitment to working on education policy.
-The researchers who contribute to education policy are diverse, including those in traditional education policy programs and those in other fields (e.g., history, economics, law, political science, social policy) that work on issues relevant to education policy.
+The researchers who contribute to education policy are diverse, including those in traditional education policy programs and those in other fields (e.g., history, economics, law, political science, social policy).

-Ineligible groups include students who have not taken at least two years of coursework, those who graduated from their doctoral programs in Fall/Winter 2024 or earlier, and those who participated in the Just Education Policy program in any of the previous years.
+Ineligible groups include students who have not taken at least two years of coursework, recent graduates not in a post-doc position, those who graduated from their doctoral programs in Fall/Winter 2025 or earlier, and those who participated in the Just Education Policy program in any of the previous years.

 All eligible students and recent graduates are encouraged to apply, and we especially encourage applications from people who do not have access to this type of content in their home programs.
 This program is open for full participation by all individuals regardless of race, color, religion, sex, national origin, or any other protected category under applicable federal and state law.